3ev/3ev-vagrant/README.md

 	sudo launchctl unload /Library/LaunchDaemons/homebrew.mxcl.dnsmasq.plist

 Finally, add `127.0.0.1` to your DNS Servers on your Mac.
 Make sure it is the first entry.

+Now your Mac will always point `.dev` hostnames to your VM.
+When building a project you should the `.dev` domain e.g. `lassco.dev`.

 ## Create your projects directory